ar11arpit/student-management-service/README.md

 - **API Design**: API First or Code First design approach for the APIs.

-- **Documentation and Testing**: Swagger specifications and Postman collections for API testing.
+- **Documentation and Testing**: Swagger specifications and Postman for API testing.

 ### Fee Collection Details